 Selection of Live Trees

-Olson explains that in the Midwest, the fir, balsam and Fraser are the most popular with a hybrid of Fraser and balsam called a Canaan.
-The Fraser fir is from North Carolina is the Cadillac of Christmas trees and holds its needles, she adds.
+Olson explains that the fir, balsam, and Fraser are the most popular in the Midwest.
+“The Fraser fir from North Carolina is the Cadillac of Christmas trees and holds its needles,” she adds.

 The North Carolina Extension says that although the Fraser is very popular as a cut tree, it is not recommended as a living tree to be replanted.
 It is native to rich soils at elevations of 4,500 feet or higher.

 In addition, smaller containerized ornamental conifers can be purchased at many garden centers.
 They come in various varieties, including dwarf Alberta spruce, Norfolk Island pine, Italian stone pine, and Lawson cedar.

 Read the tag on the tree with the plant to check if it can be grown in your hardiness zone.
 Also, if they are greenhouse trees, they might not have any winter hardiness to survive once planted in the ground.
 Just ask the experts at your local Extension service or nursery.